About LA Harbor Habitats

 For the last decade, the Port has also been at the forefront of revitalization of the LA Waterfront, improving public access to the water, developing public-friendly amenities and infrastructure, and transforming the harbor shoreline into a world-class visitor destination.
 The Port also supports abundant marine life in a variety of habitats: from the pelagic habitat (the open water column); the soft-bottom habitat (the sand and mud harbor bottom, beaches, and eelgrass beds); and the riprap and piling habitat (rocky shoreline, pier pilings, and kelp beds).

-The Port of Los Angeles, in cooperation with the neighboring Port of Long Beach, studies these biological resources in year-long, harbor-wide surveys of animals and plants, conducted every five years at more than 40 points throughout the two Ports.
-The latest 2018 survey, actually conducted from April 2018 to March 2019, involved dozens of scientists and technicians who collected and analyzed samples of fish eggs and larvae, adult and juvenile fish, bottom-dwelling animals in the sediments, and scrapings of rocks and pilings.
+The Port of Los Angeles, in cooperation with the neighboring Port of Long Beach, conducts “Biosurveys” every five years.
+Biological resources are monitored over an entire year at more than 40 points throughout the two Ports.
+The latest 2023 Biosurvey, conducted from April 2023 to March 2024, involved dozens of scientists and technicians who collected and analyzed samples of fish eggs and larvae, adult and juvenile fish, bottom-dwelling animals in the sediments, and scrapings of rocks and pilings.
 They also conducted diver surveys, measured the kelp and eelgrass beds, conducted bird surveys, and noted marine mammals in the harbor.
-Over 56,000 fish were collected, nearly 50,000 individual birds were identified, and over 62,000 tiny animals were separated from sediment and scraping samples and then identified and weighed.
+Over 46,000 fish were collected, 66,000 bird observations were made and over 85,000 tiny animals were separated from sediment and scraping samples and then identified and weighed.

-These biological monitoring programs participate in and have been designed to be comparable with ongoing long-term regional monitoring programs that survey habitat quality and biological communities in other embayments, such as San Diego Bay, and coastal habitats throughout Southern California.
+This biological monitoring program has been designed to be comparable with ongoing long-term regional monitoring programs that survey habitat quality and biological communities in other embayments, such as San Diego Bay, and coastal habitats throughout Southern California.

 How Do We Sample Underwater Habitats in the Harbor?